EpicAssasin678/threejs-projects/src/alife_module/docs.md

 ## Organism

-Every organism has a to simulate movement
+Every organism has a to simulate movement, retain memory, and evolve.

+### Memory

+Memory right now consists of moved spaces, found objects, etc.

 ## TODO